PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 <...>
 ##### I ncident

 According this Article [Lrt.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/2168751/plinta-naujas-sukciavimo-budas-siulo-uzsidirbti-ziurint-youtube-vaizdo-irasus) people are phished into work offer.
 Before getting the offer person has to pay registration bill.
 In the Fraud scheme could be included chat using "Telegram" social media.
-After Victim pay's the person gonna be blocked, removed.
+After Victims payment this person gonna be simply blocked, removed.
 ```

 ```